PX4/PX4-user_guide/en/frames_rover/differential_rover.md

 2. [RD_MAX_SPEED](../advanced_config/parameter_reference.md#RD_MAX_SPEED) [m/s]: In manual mode, drive the rover with full throttle and enter the observed speed as the parameter.
 3. [RD_MAX_YAW_RATE](../advanced_config/parameter_reference.md#RD_MAX_YAW_RATE) [deg/s]: This is the maximum yaw rate you want to allow for your rover.
    This will define the stick-to-yaw-rate mapping in acro mode as well as setting an upper limit for the yaw rate in mission mode.
 4. [RD_YAW_RATE_P](../advanced_config/parameter_reference.md#RD_YAW_RATE_P) and [RD_YAW_RATE_I](../advanced_config/parameter_reference.md#RD_YAW_RATE_I) [-]: Tuning parameters for the closed-loop yaw rate controller.

    ::: info
-   This can be tuned by setting all previous parameters and then setting the rover to _acro mode_.
+   This can be tuned by setting all previous parameters and then setting the rover to _Acro mode_.
    Use the right stick to yaw the rover on the spot and then observe the desired and actual yaw rate in the flight log.
    Change parameters and iterate.

    Suggestion: Start the tuning process with [RD_YAW_RATE_I](../advanced_config/parameter_reference.md#RD_YAW_RATE_I) equal to zero and only set if necessary.
    :::

-This is enough to start using the rover in acro mode.
+This is enough to start using the rover in Acro mode.
 To start driving mission the parameters in [Tuning (Mission)](#tuning-mission) also must be set.

 ## Tuning (Mission)